CogentRedTester/mpv-scripts/README.md

 Parses a script-opt and sends it as a command.
 Allows input commands to be sent via profiles.

 ## [search-page](https://github.com/CogentRedTester/mpv-search-page)
-Allows in-player searching of keybinds, commands, properties, and options.
+Allows in-player searching of keybinds, commands, properties, and options, and displays the results on the OSD.

-The command page shows the command name and the argument list, as returned by the Lua API.
-The script can also use the number keys to auto-load any of the first 9 results into the console.lua terminal on the corresponding keypress.
 Requires a build of mpv with console.lua for dynamic input.

-The keybind page shows and searches the key, command, section, and any comments.
-Requires a build of mpv with console.lua for dynamic input.
-Allows the first 9 keybinds to be run directly from the page.

-The Properties page searches the property name, and also shows the current property value.

-The Options page searches the name, and any choices.
-It shows the data types, default values, choices (for choice options), and ranges (for numerical options)

 ## show-errors
 Prints error messages onto the OSD